KennyLowe/architecture-center/docs/microservices/logging-monitoring.md

     - linkerd: [Context Headers](https://linkerd.io/config/1.3.0/linkerd/index.html#http-headers)

 - Consider how you will aggregate logs.
-You may want to standardize on a schema for including correlation IDs in logs across all services.
+You may want to standardize across teams on how to include correlation IDs in logs.
+Use a structured or semi-structured format, such as JSON, and define a common field to hold the correlation ID.

 ## Technology options